jazzband/wagtailmenus/CONTRIBUTING.md

 1. Any new features documented in `README.md`

-2. A new line adding to `CONTRIBUTORS.md` (under the 'Contributors' heading) with your name, company name, and option twitter handle / email address.
+2. A new line adding to `CONTRIBUTORS.md` (under the 'Contributors' heading) with your name, company name, and optional twitter handle / email address.

-3. A note adding to `CHANGELOG.md`, explaining the feature or fix you made.
+3. A note adding to `CHANGELOG.md`, providing a concise description of what you have changed.

 4. New unit tests adding to `wagtailmenus.tests`, to test the code you've written.
 Although the quality of unit tests is the most important thing